 The fees for pursuing CA after graduation hovers around 19000-27000 INR.
 This includes registration fees, article registration fees, orientation course fee and information technology fee.
 Visit the official ICAI website for more details.

 There are a variety of options available for a career in commerce stream.
 As the CA course structure and curriculum is highly rigorous and incorporates practical training and information technology training, it is highly regarded by companies and recruiters.
-Further, CAs can also choose to combine their knowledge with other qualifications like MBA, CFA, FRM, etc. Some of the common career options for CAs have been outlined below.
+Further, CAs can also choose to combine their knowledge with other qualifications like MBA, CFA, FRM Exam, etc. Some of the common career options for CA after graduation have been outlined below.

 - Internal Auditor